When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Equals

-Returned results include only those where all filter values are in the field.
+Returns results where all filter values are in the field.

 Example filter: (Field) Case > Patient Initials (operator) equals (value) AD